gordonbrander/refrakt/README.md

 A lightweight, scalable state management library built on top of signals.
 Pairs well with [Lit](https://lit.dev/) and other frameworks that support [TC39 signals](https://github.com/proposal-signals/signal-polyfill).

-Refrakt is just a signal defined with a reducer.
+At its core, Refrakt is just a signal defined with a reducer.
 But don't underestimate it!
-Using middleware, you can scale it up all the way into a powerful store with managed side effects and more.
+Using middleware, you can scale Refrakt all the way up into a powerful store with managed side effects and more.

 ## Features